 Focuses on the major paradigms (and shifts) including the origin of life, molecular and cellular theories of life, human origins, genetics, evolutionary theory and biodiversity.
 Encourages use of quantitative and scientific tools required to explore scientific models and connects the scientific process with ethical and social concerns arising from our understanding of the origin, evolution and diversity of life including our own species.
 Effective Fall 2018, this course fulfills a single unit in each of the following BU Hub areas: Scientific Inquiry I, Quantitative Reasoning I, Critical Thinking.

-Historical Consciousness Global Citizenship and Intercultural Literacy Research and Information Literacy
+Global Citizenship and Intercultural Literacy Research and Information Literacy Writing-Intensive Course

 In your last semester at CGS, you’ll take the finals for your CGS courses at the end of March.
 Then, you’ll launch into the Capstone experience—working with a team of five to six CGS classmates to write a 50-page research paper that solves a real-world problem.
 You’ll meet with your professors regularly during the month of April as you work on your paper—then make your case in an oral defense for your final grade.